onincodes/iOS-Developer-Portfolio/README.md

 As a typical employee in the Philippines, I often commute to work, and there have been times when I missed my stop on the way home because I fell asleep on the bus due to work fatigue.
 I know I'm not the only one facing this issue.

-So I built this App for my fellow commuters.
+So I designed and built this app for my fellow commuters.

 Main Features: